Bira/octopus-carnival/_drafts/lphr-setting-assumptions.md

 Fantasy rules.
-Despite the many D&D-isms of Pathfinder's first edition we already know the setting can easily be used with other systems, since it has an official Savage Worlds port and Paizo itself is in the process of removing those D&D-isms from the latest iteration of their system.
+Despite the many D&D-isms of Pathfinder's first edition we already know the setting can easily be used with other systems, since it has an official Savage Worlds port and Paizo itself is in the process of removing those D&D-isms from the latest iteration of their house system.

 That being said, I do want to make a few changes to the version I'm going to use.
 The most obvious one is I'm going to drop the many different fiend